 Moravian Karst, known for its caves, rock formations and deep forests is one of the biggest green area in south Moravian region.

-It’s well prepared for the avid travellers, cyclists or hikers.
-Even for the ones who work in front of the screens all week and crave for some fresh air.
+It’s well prepared for avid travellers, cyclists or hikers.
+Even for the ones who work in front of the screens all week and crave some fresh air.
 Or maybe especially for them?
 Moravian Karst is along and across filled with tourist, educational and bike paths.
 That’s why it’s strictly forbidden to walk outside the designated paths.
 Remember, bikes are not allowed everywhere.

 There’re plenty of possibilities to spend active time in Moravian karst.
-Either visiting one of five caves, hiking through forest or just simply admiring the nature.
+Either visiting one of five caves, hiking through the forest or just simply admiring nature.
 Even kids will find a small playground at Skalni Mlyn or newly open Educational Centre.
 (Unfortunately for now caves as well as Educational Centre are not opened for public yet, the date of re-opening is set for 25.5.2020)

 Moravian Karst is not only about the Skalni Mlyn, Macocha and Punkva Cave.
 Although these are the most recognizable places.
-There ‘s much more.
+There’s much more.
 With its 92 square km Moravian Karst covers areas from Marianske Udoli (south) through Adamov and Sloup (north).
-Some famous places includes the Old Ironworks near Adamov windmill in Rudice or lovely village Sloup with its blue church.
+Some famous places include the Old Ironworks near Adamov windmill in Rudice or lovely village Sloup with its blue church.
 Every time you go there you can explore new places, new caves (Punkva, Catherine, Balcarka, Vypustek or Sloupsko-sosuvske) as well as some new paths.
 Tell me where have you been?